AlinNast/CricketAndAnt1/README.md

  - Learning the principles to write clean code with so many scripts
  - Working on the game with another day job
  - Having Build errors on the first build of the demo
+ - Changing mind about how things should be implemented

 ### Galery: